 Fuel Modification - A method of modifying fuel load by reducing the amount of non-fire resistive vegetation or altering the type of vegetation to reduce the fuel load.
-Fire resistive vegetation is that which does not readily ignite from a flame or other ignition source.
+Fire resistive plants are those that do not readily ignite from a flame or other ignition source.

-Functional Connectivity - The degree to which a physical setting (i.e., natural landscape and built environment) facilitates or impedes the movement of organisms.
+Functional Connectivity - Describes the degree to which a physical setting (i.e., natural landscape and built environment) facilitates or impedes the movement of organisms.
 Functional connectivity is a product of both the features of the physical setting (e.g., vegetation, physical development) and the behavioral response of plants and animals to these physical features.